Emmylou Mendoza

 Emmylou "Lala" Jacolo Taliño-Mendoza (born February 25, 1972) is a Filipina politician.
 She was a representative for the first congressional district of Cotabato from 2001 until 2010.
 She was then elected as the Governor of Cotabato against Agriculture Secretary Emmanuel Piñol.
 She was elected until her last term in 2019, when she was elected as vice governor.
 She was then elected as the Governor of Cotabato in 2022 and currently serves as the governor.

 Early life and education

-Emmylou Taliño was born on February 25, 1972, in Makilala, North Cotabato.
+Emmylou Taliño was born on February 25, 1972, in Makilala, North Cotabato (now known as Cotabato).
 She studied at the Notre Dame of Kidapawan for Girls for her primary and secondary education.
 She studied at Ateneo de Davao University for her tertiary education as an undergraduate for accountancy.
 She studied at the University of Southern Mindanao in Kabacan, Cotabato and gained an Honorary Degree as a Doctor of Science in Rural Development.
 For her diploma, she studied at the University of Asia and the Pacific in the Agribusiness Executive’s Program.
 She gained her masteral education at the National Defense College of the Philippines as an Executive Master in National Security Administration.